 This is what I use:

 Note: you can of course use your kitchen mixer when mixing in the icing sugar.
 Just remember to grease the bowl and paddle attachment well with Crisco.

-- MIX WITH EASE: With 6 speeds, including the QuickBurst button, you can adjust this kitchen mixer to accommodate any...
+- Mix with ease: With 6 speeds, including the quickest button, you can adjust this kitchen mixer to accommodate any baking...

 Put the marshmallows in a heatproof bowl and add the water.
 Put the bowl in the microwave oven and heat it for approx. 2 mins. until the marshmallows puff up like on the photo.

 Stir the marshmallows until they get smooth.
 This is the time where you can add your chosen food color/cocoa powder or give it flavour.

 Note: Color the mixture a bit stronger than desired.
 You can always make the color lighter afterwards by mixing it with white marshmallow fondant.

 Now add the icing sugar and stir the mixture with a well greased spoon.
 Keep adding icing sugar until it looks like a dough.
 Turn out the “dough” on a greased work board and with your hands greased with Crisco start kneading the marshmallow fondant.
 Keep adding a little icing sugar at a time until it is not sticky anymore.